Artificial-Pancreas/iAPS/README.md

 FreeAPS X is in an active development state

-**We do not recomment to use the system for everyday control of blood glucose**
+**We do not recommend to use the system for everyday control of blood glucose**

 If you want to test it, there is a beta-version available